1976–77 Detroit Pistons season

-The 1976–77 NBA season was the Detroit Pistons' 29th season in the NBA and 20th season in the city of Detroit.
+The 1976–77 Detroit Pistons season was the Detroit Pistons' 29th season in the NBA and 20th season in the city of Detroit.
 The team played at Cobo Arena in Detroit.

 The Pistons added Marvin Barnes in the 1976 ABA Dispersal Draft, and Detroit finished with a 44–38 (.537) record, 2nd place in the Midwest Division.
 The team was led by shooting guard Chris Ford (12.3 ppg), free agent addition, forward M.L.
 Carr (13.3 ppg, 7.7 rpg) and center Bob Lanier (25.3 ppg, 11.6 rpg, NBA All-Star).
 Detroit advanced to the 1977 NBA Playoffs, losing their first round Western Conference series to the Golden State Warriors.

 The 1976–77 season was described as "absolutely insane, probably the craziest in Pistons history.
 They won a lot of games, but were completely dysfunctional."
 John Papanek of Sports Illustrated (SI) would state, "if the Pistons were a TV mini-series, they would make Roots seem like Ding Dong School."
 Much of the dysfunction centered around the addition of "Bad News" Barnes, who was arrested during the season at Detroit Metropolitan Airport for carrying a gun while on probation, and the addition of Herb Brown as coach, who struggled to get along with the strong personalities on the team.